-C3 High school completion requirement
+C3.
+High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students? ☑ Require

-Х Require Recommend

-Neither require nor recommend

-C5 Distribution of high school units required and/or recommended.
+C5.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Units Required Units Recommended

 Total academic units 15 19

 English 4 4

 Mathematics 3 4

 Science 3 4

-Of these, units that must be
+Of these, units that must be lab

-lab

 Foreign language 3 4

-Social studies 2 3
+Social studies

 History 2 3

 Academic electives

-Computer Science 0 1
+Computer Science

-Visual/Performing Arts 0 1
+Visual/Performing Arts

 Other (specify)